Dynamical and Quenched Random Matrices and Homolumo Gap: Acknowledgments

 \section{Acknowledgments}

-One of us (HBN) would like to thank the Niels Bohr Institute for being allowed status as emeritus and the Rudjer Boskovic Institute for hospitality there where most of this work was done.
+One of us (HBN) would like to thank the Niels Bohr Institute for being allowed status as emeritus and the Rudjer Bo\v skovi\'c Institute for hospitality there where most of this work was done.